jcavera/subjective_time/sandbox/README.md

 files often represent iterations on a theme with the naming scheme being _01 for the first iteration, _02 for the second, etc.  The current bits in here are:

+- gen_tz_all_rgn:     create the all_rgn.txt files from scratch given the timezone shape files as input
 - generate_tz_files:  create the timezone database files from scratch given the timezone shape files as input
 - text_around_circle: like it says on the tin, this test routine draws up to five lines of text around a circle